 What is an addiction psychologist?

 A psychologist with training in addiction counseling provides support to those overcoming drug and alcohol reliance, eating disorders, gambling and other common addictive tendencies.
-They help clients realize the state of their addiction and provide training and therapy that helps them to change their behavior, eventually supporting them through a full recovery.
+They help patients realize the state of their addiction and provide training and therapy that helps them to change their behavior, eventually supporting them through a full recovery.
 Therapists and psychologists with addiction training remain a steady source of accountability throughout the journey of recovery, providing on-going sessions during which they will evaluate progress, identify new or existing issues, create and reach goals and provide additional guidance on ways to overcome these dependencies.

 What is defined as an addiction?